pahihu/mumps/doc/manual.md

     tcp://192.168.1.23:2003
     tcp://192.168.1.23:2004

+The IPC protocol example will construct the following connection point URLs:

+    ipc:///tmp/mv2dgp.2000
+    ipc:///tmp/mv2dgp.2001
+    ipc:///tmp/mv2dgp.2002
+    ipc:///tmp/mv2dgp.2003
+    ipc:///tmp/mv2dgp.2004

 The client MUMPS systems can mount a volume from a server MUMPS system, with the following commands:

     SET ^$SYSTEM("VOL",2,"LOCAL_NAME")="AAA"
     SET ^$SYSTEM("VOL",2,"FILE")="tcp://192.168.1.23:2002/BBB"

+For the IPC protocol connection point URL:

+    SET ^$SYSTEM("VOL",2,"FILE")="ipc:///tmp/mv2dgp.2002/BBB"

 This commands specify that the local volume "AAA" stands for the remote volume "BBB" on the remote server.
 The client will connect using TCP/IP protocol to the IP address 192.168.1.23 on port 2002.
+If the server uses the IPC protocol then the client will connect to the local IPC endpoint /tmp/mv2dgp.2002.
 The remote volume "BBB" should be local on the server (ie. cannot be a remote volume set).

 Using the volume "AAA" on the client system will transfer each database command to the remote system and the results are coming from there.